OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/dev-env/machine.md

 #### Confirm Compiler Version

-Once the `PATH` has been configured as described in the previous section, the compiler versions can be confirmed, as followed, from a Windows command shell.
+Once the `PATH` has been configured as described in the previous section (by running the `setup-mingw-env.bat` batch file), the compiler versions can be confirmed, as followed, from a Windows command shell.
 Or, alternatively, start a Windows command shell and then run `bash` to start a Linux Bash shell.
 Both will allow running the following commands.